nshapovalov-ts/magento-pwa/README.md

 ### `tailwind-pwa-theme`

 Some custom values for tailwind configuration and creating global css variables.
-Will be updated as needed, the old default values ​​of css variables need to be updated with new ones from the theme.
+Will be updated as needed, the old default values ​​of css variables need to be updated with new ones from the theme (not currently in use).

 ### `local-intercept.js`